 Mercy Hospice is a 48-bed residence (shelter) for single women and mothers with young children who are homeless, near homeless, or in recovery.
 The home also provides daily services to homeless women and children currently living on the street.
 Building on the set of classes already offered, Pennsylvania Hospital clinicians and staff host health education presentations on the third Thursday of each month.

 The Penn neuroscience community began community-outreach programs several decades ago, when a faculty member and a few graduate students began visiting local schools with brains in jars and other items for students to look at and touch.
 Today we are active in a much broader range of community outreach and partnership activities in the Philadelphia area, including public lectures, courses, competitions, and informational presentations that are sponsored by the Mahoney Institute of Neurosciences (MINS) and organized by the Graduate-Led Initiatives and Activities (GLIA) Committee of the Neuroscience Graduate Group (NGG).
-For more information, please visit the NGG webpage.
+For more information, please visit NGG, GLIA, and Brains in Briefs.